scanti/SR-FileRedirect/README.md

 *** How does it work? ***

-In Steam go into the Saints Row IV or Saints Row the Third properties.
+In Steam go into the Saints Row properties.
 Select Set Launch Options....

-In the command box type -loose:<directory your of your mod files>
+In the command box type the parameters you wish to set.

-The directory is relative to the program directory or you can use an absolute path.
+Any directories are relative to the program directory or you can use an absolute path.
 If the directory has spaces in it surround it with double quotes.

 i.e.

 -loose:"my loose files"

 -loose:c:\test

+*** Parameters you can set ***

+-loosebase:<path of the base directory file>

+This sets the base directory for your mods.
+You can set it to -loosebase: if you wish to use the vanilla directory for the base i.e. the Saints Row root directory.

+-loose:<path of the loose mod files directory>

+This will set the directory for the second level of redirection.
+The game will look in this directory first.
+If the file doesn't exist then it will look in the base directory.
+Finally if the file is a vpp_pc file and it doesn't exist in the base folder it will look in the game's vanilla  packfiles\pc\cache\ folder.

+If you set the -loose directory but not the -loosebase directory, the game will use the -loose directory as the -loosebase directory.

+-vanilla

+This will stop the game from loading any mod files including any in the vanilla game directory.
+Basically it will start the game completely unmodded.
+{It won't work with any vpp_pc files that have been altered in the vanilla game's directory).

+Adding this parameter will override all other parameters.

 *** How to install? ***